 - Note that if you are creating a Velocity content pull or performing a content pull via a REST API call, there are sections in the popup that you can use to pull the code for those types of pulls in their entirety.

 Full Elasticsearch Syntax (JSON)

 Full Elasticsearch syntax uses JSON format which supports many different types of queries, features, and options.
-Depending on the type of query performed, full Elasticsearch syntax may require individual query terms or a query string; in queries that require a “query” term, the query string uses Lucene query syntax, as described above.
-For example:
+Depending on the type of query performed, full Elasticsearch syntax may require individual query terms or a query string (specifically, in full ElasticSearch queries that require a “query” term, the query string uses Lucene query syntax, as described above).

 For complete documentation on Elasticsearch syntax (including examples for additional features and options), please see the official Elasticsearch documentation.